mikitadaroshkin/warehouse-patterns/README.md

-A working reference on dimensional modelling - star schemas, slowly-changing dimensions, grain, conformed dimensions and the ETL/SSIS loading pattern - written up as prose *and* backed by a small star schema you can build and query on synthetic data.
+A working reference on dimensional modelling - star schemas, slowly-changing dimensions, grain, conformed dimensions and the ETL/SSIS loading pattern - written up as field report and backed by a small star schema you can build and query on synthetic data.

 [![ci](https://github.com/mikitadaroshkin/warehouse-patterns/actions/workflows/ci.yml/badge.svg)](https://github.com/mikitadaroshkin/warehouse-patterns/actions/workflows/ci.yml)